pyodide/pyodide-blog/content/posts/fpcast.md

     f(n+1)
 f(0)
 ```
-In practice, a single Python stack frame can take a widely variable amount of
+Different Python stack frames can take very different amounts of stack space, so
-stack space, so these simple Python to Python calls are not entirely
+this benchmark is not perfect, but it gives a rough estimate of how much
-representative, but they give a rough estimate.
+recursion we can support.

-In all prior versions of Pyodide there were some code paths that could lead to a
+In prior versions of Pyodide there were code paths with many big stack frames
-segmentation fault before hitting the recursion limit, whereas in version
+that caused segmentation faults before hitting the recursion limit.
+In version
-v0.19, we have plenty of extra stack space left over so we should never see
+v0.19, we have plenty of extra stack space left over so hopefully we won't see
-segmentation faults in normal code.
+any stack overflows.

 ### Acknowledgements